jbrown123/mbclist/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Dependencies
-* [jQuery](https://jquery.com/) for basic JS access to the DOM
-* [DataTables plug-in for jQuery](https://datatables.net/) to do table management, sorting, searching, and filtering
-* [StatiCrypt](https://www.npmjs.com/package/staticrypt) encrypts the final webpage output (optional, but highly encouraged).
-* [Strawberry Perl for Windows](https://strawberryperl.com/) for ingesting the raw CSV data from the council.
-Any Perl (the scripts are quite simple and generic) will do, I just recommend Strawberry for Windows.
-* [GeoNames](http://www.geonames.org/) is the source for the ZIP code centroid data.
-Download the US.zip file from [this directory](http://download.geonames.org/export/zip/)
-* [lucapette/fakedata: CLI utility for fake data generation](https://github.com/lucapette/fakedata) was used for generating fake data for testing and demo purposes.
-This is not necessary for production use.

 ## FakeData Templates & data files